 7. Commercial fishing

-This type of fishing is common for a business entity that wants to sell their catch commercially.
+This type of fishing is common for a business entity that wants to sell its catch commercially.

 Is fishing a sport?
 While it is a hobby, fishing is also a sport since it requires a skill set, stamina, and it can also be competitive, just like other sports.
 You might not know it, but competitions are being held to test fishermen’s skills every year globally.